10 years in Kenya – the successful implementation of a geothermal wellhead plant strategy and development by GEG ehf. for KenGen at Olkaria

 Traditional geothermal power plant development has typically been focused on large scale development requiring an extensive drilling program, steam gathering and delivery systems, and then the development of large-scale geothermal plants.

-This development has been taking all from 7 to 10 years to reach completion, contributing to a low average annual generation capacity growth.
-The traditional approach entails several challenges.
+This more traditional development has typically taken between 7 to 10 years to reach completion, contributing to a low average annual generation capacity growth.
+The traditional approach also entails several challenges.
 Among them are the resource risk, both in the context of proving the resource’s viability for power generation as well as the financing risk of being able to fund the extensive drilling campaign and the corresponding large-scale power plant and related infrastructure.

 Therefore, the development of projects in steps in a modular approach is seen as a tool to address some of these aspects.
 Smaller plants, or specifically wellhead plants, could be built right after the drilling of the initial wells and allow for a faster set up of plants and the production of electricity.
 This not only allows for better efficiency due to the plant being streamlined to utilise the resource of these wells on site, but potentially provides electricity to the further drilling campaign in the field, and most importantly speeds up the generation of revenues from the operation.

 As a result, the financing of the development of a field looks completely different.
-The income from revenues could be used against getting a loan for further development instead of having to rely on equity funding.
-In a presentation at the Iceland Geothermal Conference in 2018, GEG shared details on how a modular approach to development can help decrease the equity requirements for geothermal project development.
-You can access an overview here.
+The income from revenues could be used for getting a loan for further development instead of having to rely on equity funding.
+In a presentation at the Iceland Geothermal Conference in 2018, Green Energy Geothermal International ltd. shared details on how a modular approach to development can help decrease the equity requirements for geothermal project development.

-If the resource is proven it can supply that small plant, if it does not then the financial burden is not as big as if a whole large-scale drilling campaign fails.
+If the resource is proven then it can supply that small plant, and if it does not then the financial burden is not as devastating as if a whole large-scale drilling campaign were to fail.
 At the same time, it could allow efficient scaling up of development if there are better resources found.
 A modular approach also allows development in more remote locations with a lower footprint per installed MW of generation capacity.
 This clearly results in a lower impact on the environment surrounding the locations of the plants.

 Awards and Certifications

-For its pioneering work on geothermal wellhead power generation, GEG received two prestigious awards.
+For its pioneering work on geothermal wellhead power generation, Green Energy Geothermal International ltd. received two prestigious awards.
 In 2014, the company was named a New Energy Pioneer by Bloomberg New Energy Finance (BNEF), which highlighted the “game changing innovation“ of the awardees from a broad range of industries on energy efficiency, renewable energy, innovative finance and more.

-In 2015, GEG was the runner-up to the European Geothermal Innovation Award by the European Geothermal Energy Council, which emphasized the “innovative business model and global technology approach for small-scale geothermal power plants in high enthalpy zones” by GEG.
+In 2015, Green Energy Geothermal International ltd. was the runner-up to the European Geothermal Innovation Award by the European Geothermal Energy Council, which emphasized the “innovative business model and global technology approach for small-scale geothermal power plants in high enthalpy zones” by the company.

-Through the work on the Olkaria geothermal wellhead plants, GEG then also developed substation set ups for easy transport and timely set up with its plants.
+Through the work on the Olkaria geothermal wellhead plants, Green Energy Geothermal International ltd. then also developed substation set ups for easy transport and timely set up with its plants.
 This helped KenGen to connect the plants quicker to the local grid.
-It has also supported GEG to expand its product offering beyond the plant and construction thereof, and includes today larger substations and mobile substations that can be set up swiftly with the geothermal wellhead plants.
+It has today also helped GEG ehf. to expand its product offering beyond the plant and construction thereof, and now including larger, mobile substations that can be set up swiftly with the geothermal wellhead plants.

 Our Impact for Local Communities